 Based in Newcastle - a vibrant, popular harbour city 2 hours from Sydney.
 Leading the way in tackling climate change, aiming to reach carbon neutrality by 2025.
 The University of Newcastle is ranked number one in Australia for industry collaboration, with courses designed to give unrivalled opportunities to gain professional experience and expand students global network.
 Their mission is to help to make students ‘life-ready’.

-Situated in Perth, the most affordable student city in Australia.
-One of the group of 8 (Go8), ranked in the top 100 Universities globally, UWA is ranked 1st in Australia and within the world’s top 50 for a range of subjects, including Environmental, Earth and Marine Sciences, Sports, Engineering and Agriculture.
+Situated in Perth, one of the most affordable student cities in Australia.
+A member of the group of 8 (Go8), ranked in the top 100 Universities globally, UWA is ranked 1st in Western Australia and within the world’s top 50 for a range of subjects, including Environmental, Earth and Marine Sciences, Sports, Engineering and Agriculture.
 Very popular with international students, representing over 100 nationalities.
 They have fantastic industry links enabling all students to do placements and internships.

 The only university in Tasmania, the capital city of Hobart is also one of the most affordable cities in Australia and has a completely unique geography and environment.
 Ranked within the top 2% of universities worldwide, UTas is a world leader within the fields of Marine and Antarctic Science, Maritime and Environmental studies.
 The University of Tasmania has ranked #3 on Climate Action for universities internationally.